MicrosoftDocs/winrt-api/windows.media.effects/audiocaptureeffectsmanager.md

 # Windows.Media.Effects.AudioCaptureEffectsManager

 ## -description

-Represent an audio capture effects manager which can be used to discover the audio processing chain on a device for a specific media category and audio processing mode.
+Represents an audio capture effects manager which can be used to discover the audio processing chain on a device for a specific media category and audio processing mode.

 ## -remarks
 To create an instance of **AudioCaptureEffectsManager**, call [AudioEffectsManager.CreateAudioCaptureEffectsManager](audioeffectsmanager_createaudiocaptureeffectsmanager_1036225902.md).
 Or, you can get an instance of this class from an <xref:Windows.Media.Devices.AudioDeviceController> by accessing the <xref:Windows.Media.Devices.AudioDeviceController.AudioCaptureEffectsManager> property.